 “In theory, ABM doesn’t sound terribly innovative, and it isn’t.”

 In theory, ABM doesn’t sound terribly innovative, and it isn’t.
 The actual practice of ABM has been around for decades, but it’s becoming a buzzword today due to its increased capabilities and potential for success in the digital age.

 Digital ABM means that sales and marketing teams can work together by using analytics to identify target accounts, engage them with highly personalized campaigns and accurately measure the results of their efforts.
 It’s a more focused approach than your typical lead-gen marketing programs which aim to capture as large an audience as possible and funnel leads down to sales, who may not always get the kind of contacts they’re looking for.

 Why Account-Based Marketing works well in B2B marketing?

-ABM is best suited for B2B marketers and sales team that have complex value propositions, and have to deal with long sales cycles and enterprise clients.
-We can expect to see a lot of ramped up activity in this space within the next year as the practice becomes more mainstream and the marketing automation providers make it a part of their next innovation cycles.
+ABM is best suited for B2B marketers and sales teams that have complex value propositions, and have to deal with long sales cycles and enterprise clients.
+We can expect to see a lot of ramped-up activity in this space within the next year as the practice becomes more mainstream and the marketing automation providers make it a part of their next innovation cycles.